What usually matters most after an amputation

 For serious amputation matters, insurers often scrutinize the practical replacement logic.
 A strong evidence package includes the socket and liner specification, wear and skin integrity checks, suspension and alignment adjustments, orthotic component replacement timing, repair/maintenance invoices, and clinician sign-off on why changes are required to maintain safe function over time.

-What if the insurer underestimates future care after an amputation?
+What if the insurer disputes future prosthetic or care needs?

 Related serious injury, payment, and treatment guides